Vantiq/vantiq-extension-sources/udpSource/README.md

 ## How to Run ConfigurableUDPSource

-1. Clone this repository (vantiq-extension-sources)
+1. Clone this repository (vantiq-extension-sources) and navigate into <repo location>/vantiq-extension-sources/udpsource
-2. Navigate to <repo location>/vantiq-extension-sources/udpsource
-3. If you are on a Linux operating system run 'runServer', if you are on Windows run 'runServerWin.bat'.
+2. If you want to run the program in place, call `runServer` or `runServer.bat` depending on whether you're on a Unix/Mac or Windows system.
 Both of these commands will also accept an argument identifying where the server config file is.
-4. To stop the program, run 'gradlew --stop'
+To stop the program, run `gradlew --stop`
+3. If you want to take the program and run it elsewhere, call `gradlew assemble` and then navigate to `<repo location>/vantiq-extension-sources/udpSource/build/distributions`.
+The zip and tar files both contain the same files, so choose whichever you prefer.
+Uncompress the file in the resulting location and navigate to `udpSource/bin`.
+From there, run either `udpSource` or `udpSource.bat` with a local config.json file or specifying the file as an argument.

 ## Server Config File